Your doctor will conduct a physical exam, look for signs and symptoms of influenza, and possibly order a test that detects influenza viruses.

 - Brain and nervous system problems, such as encephalopathy or encephalitis

 - Septic shock or organ failure

 The most commonly used test is called a rapid influenza diagnostic test, which looks for substances (antigens) on a swab sample from the nose or back of the throat.
 These tests can provide results in about 15 minutes.
 However, results vary greatly and are not always accurate.
 Your doctor may diagnose you with influenza based on symptoms, despite a negative test result.

 More-sensitive flu tests are available in some specialized hospitals and labs.

-Most people with flu, including swine flu, require only symptom relief.
+Most people with flu, including the H1N1 flu, require only symptom relief.
 If you have a chronic respiratory disease, your doctor may prescribe additional medications to help relieve your symptoms.

-There are four FDA-approved antiviral drugs that are sometimes prescribed within the first day or two of symptoms to reduce the severity of symptoms and possibly the risk of complications.
-These include:
+Four Food and Drug Administration (FDA)-approved antiviral drugs are sometimes prescribed within the first day or two of symptoms to reduce the severity of symptoms and possibly the risk of complications.
+These are:

 - Oseltamivir (Tamiflu)